 Avoiding exposure to cold, which causes blood vessels to narrow (constrict) is helpful.

-Avoiding certain drugs is also helpful.
-Drugs to avoid include those that cause blood vessels to constrict (such as ephedrine, pseudoephedrine, or phenylephrine, which are components of some sinus congestion and cold remedies), and those that increase the tendency of blood to clot (such as estrogen in birth control pills or hormone replacement therapy).
+Avoiding certain drugs and medications is also helpful.
+Drugs and medications to avoid include those that cause blood vessels to constrict (such as ephedrine, pseudoephedrine, or phenylephrine, which are components of some sinus congestion and cold remedies), cocaine and amphetamines, and those that increase the tendency of blood to clot (such as estrogen in birth control pills or hormone replacement therapy).

 Preventing injury to the affected leg or arm is important.
 People should take care to avoid burns and injuries due to cold or minor surgery (such as trimming calluses).
 Corns and calluses should be treated by a podiatrist.
 Wearing shoes that fit well and have wide toe spaces can help prevent injury to the feet.

-Drugs, such as iloprost, may help prevent amputation in people who quit smoking but still have blocked arteries.
-Other drugs, such as pentoxifylline and calcium channel blockers, may be tried to help open blood vessels but are probably not very effective.
+Medications, that dilate blood vessels, such as iloprost, may help heal ulcers and reduce pain in people who quit smoking but still have blocked arteries.
+Other medications, such as pentoxifylline and calcium channel blockers, may be tried to help open blood vessels but are probably not very effective.

 Surgery may be done to cut certain nearby nerves (a procedure called sympathectomy) and prevent blood vessels from constricting.
 These procedures are seldom done because they usually improve blood flow only temporarily.